 - Learn how to turn an idea or hobby into a money-making business

 - Meet highly successful Omaha entrepreneurs and visit them at their businesses

 - Explore the resources available to young entrepreneurs at college

-The College of Information Science and Technology invites you to find out what you are made of this summer!
+The College of Information Science & Technology invites you to find out what you are made of this summer!
 Registration begins in mid-March for Techademy: summer workshops for middle and high school students.